functional-dark-side/agnostos-wf/Output_README.md

 ### Profile-search

-The profile search output consist in one main file containing the search results, and two additional files which are generated only if the "gene-info" file ("--info") is provided in input.
+The profile search output consist in one main file containing the search results, and two additional files which are generated only if the "gene-info" file, containing the gene-to-contig correspondance is specified in input.

 The output files: